 Harry Potter and the Deathly Hallows.
 Rowling finished writing Harry Potter and the Deathly Hallows in January 2007.

 Before its release, Bloomsbury reportedly spent GB£10 million to keep the book's contents safe before its release date.
 American publisher Arthur Levine refused any copies of the novel to be released in advance for press review, although two reviews were submitted early.
+Shortly before release, photos of all 759 pages of the U.S. edition were leaked and transcribed, leading Scholastic to look for the source that had leaked it.
+Released globally in 93 countries, Deathly Hallows broke sales records as the fastest-selling book ever, a record it still holds today.
+It sold 15 million copies in the first 24 hours following its release, including more than 11 million in the U.S. and UK alone.

 Harry Potter and the Half-Blood Prince.
-The book was published in the United Kingdom by Bloomsbury and in the United States by Scholastic on 16 July 2005, as well as in several other countries.
-It sold nine million copies in the first 24 hours after its release, a record at the time which was eventually broken by its sequel, Harry Potter and the Deathly Hallows.
-There were many controversies before and after it was published, including the right to read the copies delivered prior to the release date in Canada.
 Harry Potter and the Order of the Phoenix.
 Plot At Hogwarts, Harry learns that Dolores Umbridge, an employee to the Minister of Magic, Cornelius Fudge, would be the new Defense Against the Dark Arts teacher.

 Umbridge and Harry clash, as she, like Fudge, refuses to believe that Voldemort has returned.
 She punishes Harry for his rebellious outbursts by having him write "I must not tell lies" with a blood quill that carves the phrase into his skin with his own blood.
+She also refuses to teach her students how to perform defensive spells, prompting Harry, Ron and Hermione to form their own Defense Against the Dark Arts group, called Dumbledore's Army.
 Harry Potter and the Goblet of Fire.
 Synopsis Plot introduction Harry learns that he is a wizard when he is 11 years old, just before he enrolls in Hogwarts School of Witchcraft and Wizardry.

-Several commentators have noted that personal identity is a strong theme in the book, and that it addresses issues of racism through the treatment of non-magical, non-human and non-living characters.
+Pre-release history Harry Potter and the Chamber of Secrets.
 Harry Potter and the Philosopher's Stone.
 Most reviews were very favourable, commenting on Rowling's imagination, humour, simple, direct style and clever plot construction, although a few complained that the final chapters seemed rushed.